Dimensions and "Unknowns"

 Like many other customers, you likely have a need to examine data by organizations, layers, or other dimensions within your company.
 For instance, you may want to examine Headcount (EOP) by Supervisory Chain to better understand how your headcount is distributed across levels of management.

 One Model can successfully build dimensions to help you slice the data in such a way.
 However, when you filter your view, you may find some "Unknown" values aren't able to be filtered out.
 On the surface, it's easy to be confused about why this is happening, as genuine "Unknown" values can be filtered out.
-The values which can't be filtered out, while labeled as "Unknown", actually represent true blanks, or blank values created when individual employee records are pivoted by multiple levels of the supervisory chain and similar dimensions.
-In this article, however, we'll focus on Supervisory Chain to help explain the concept.
+The values which can't be filtered out, while labelled as "Unknown", actually represent true blanks, or blank values created when individual employee records are pivoted by multiple levels of the supervisory chain and similar dimensions.
+In this article, we'll focus on the Supervisory Chain to help explain the concept.

-The first step is understanding what genuine "Unknown" values are, or how data fields traditionally get mapped to "Unknown".
+The first step is understanding what “Genuine Unknown" values are, or how data fields traditionally get mapped to "Unknown".
 For example, below you'll see a table with employee location data:

 Was this article helpful?